Analysis and mitigation of residual exchange coupling in linear spin qubit arrays: Linear qubit arrays with residual exchange

 We have shown that at the cost of larger driving times it is in principle possible to control spin qubit arrays with residual exchange interactions.
 However, the algorithms that are executable on a quantum processor are limited by the relevant gate times and the qubit lifetimes in the device.
 Optimal control parameters such as a large driving strength increase the $Y$ gate fidelity.
 Similar to the case of the DQD, we now consider a simultaneous drive on several qubits.
 Since an analytical treatment of a system with $N \geq 3$ qubits results in a non-trivial solution for the eigenvalues and eigenvectors, we numerically calculate the approximate fidelity of a simultaneously driven $Y$ gate on 3, 5 and 7 spin qubits in Fig.~\ref{fig:YYY-3-5-7} as blue, yellow, and green solid lines, respectively (labeled as $U_{YYY}$).
 Here we use a driving amplitude $B_{y,1}^{(i)}=10$~MHz for all qubits $i=1, ..., N$ and optimize the driving time by maximizing the fidelity numerically.
 As an example, for $N=7$ and $J_0=1$~MHz the optimal time is found to be $\tau=0.624$ $\mu$s.

-We further compare the simultaneous $Y$ gate fidelity on all qubits with the performance of driving every second inner qubit, i.e., qubit 2 for $N=3$, qubits 2 and 4 for $N=5$ (see upper inset of Fig.~\ref{fig:YYY-3-5-7}), and qubits 2, 4 and 6 for $N=7$, simultaneously with numerically optimized gate times using Eq.~\eqref{Eq:IYIfid}.
+We further estimate the simultaneous $Y$ gate fidelity on all qubits and compare it to the performance of driving every second inner qubit in Fig.~\ref{fig:YYY-3-5-7}, i.e., qubit 2 for $N=3$, qubits 2 and 4 for $N=5$ (see upper inset of Fig.~\ref{fig:YYY-3-5-7}), and qubits 2, 4 and 6 for $N=7$, simultaneously with numerically optimized gate times using Eq.~\eqref{Eq:IYIfid}.
+For this calculation the Hamiltonian obtained in the RWA was used as we found that the RWA is sufficient for a driving field of $B_{y,1}^{(i)}=10$~MHz.
+Thus, in the shown infidelites only slight corrections to the RWA in the regime below $J<0.05$ are expected.
 The fidelity is shown as dashed lines (labeled as $U_{IYI}$) lying slightly below the $U_{YYY}$ values.
 We also show the fidelity of a $Y$ gate on all qubits when first driving every second inner spin ($U_{IYI}$) and then all other spins ($U_{YIY}$ as shown in the inset for $N=5$) in dotted lines labeled as $U_{YIY}U_{IYI}$.
 In this case we assume the outer $Y$ gates to be perfect, since these can be mitigated by the $ZX$ gate as discussed for the DQD in Sec.~\ref{SubSec:DQD-mitigate}.
 We find that the fidelity for $U_{IYI}$ is slightly larger than for the $U_{YYY}$ case, and both fidelities are larger than the fidelity of the $U_{YIY}U_{IYI}$ case.
 We conclude that in residually exchange-coupled spin qubit arrays a gate on all qubits is better performed by directly driving all qubits instead of performing multiple steps because in the absence of compensation between two gate steps, errors can spread and affect the fidelity of future operations.